 Like Germans, Americans have been exhorted, and now wish to “overcome the past.”
 That past, including the recent one, is believed to have been so insensitive that it behooves us to root it out—and to assist a caring state toward that end.
 Although some of the cultural past may be allowed to survive—for example, brownstone buildings that can be gentrified, a symphony or Flemish tableau vivant that minorities may like, or a still “living constitution” that advances social engineering—most of our Eurocentric heritage is thought to express and transmit a reactionary consciousness.
 From the standpoint of the media and minority representatives, the removal of this consciousness is an eternally present task—and one that must be addressed by reforming public education, renaming buildings and streets, and removing “noninclusive” flags and monuments.

 It is important to note that while above I referred to this social authoritarian “Niceness” as a phenomenon of the modern Left, this is not meant to exempt modern day conservatives.
 I agree with Gottfried’s general Left-Right framework such that what passes for conservatism these days is actually social leftism.
-In this sense then, neoconservatives have won the day in terms of dominating the definition of modern conservatism, though Gottfried and myself would lament that True Conservatives (not to be confused with the Alt-Right, which I also perceive to be non-traditionalist) have merely been purged from the movement.
+In this sense then, neoconservatives have won the day in terms of dominating the definition of modern conservatism, though Gottfried would lament that True Conservatives (not to be confused with the Alt-Right, which he also perceives to be non-traditionalist) have merely been purged from the movement.
 Thus, Gottfried writes:

 And in another place: